-Children's toys rarely feature in decisions issued by the US Supreme Court of the United States.
-Yet a humble set of baby dolls – two black, two white – played a pivotal role in what many have termed the most important legal ruling of the 20th century.
-This year, in commemoration of the 60th anniversary of the US Supreme Court decision to legally end segregation in public schools, one of those dolls is on display here at Brown v.
-Board of Education National Historic Site.
+Children's toys aren't usually talked about by the U.S. Supreme Court.
+Yet a set of baby dolls – two black, two white – played a key role in what many consider the most important legal ruling of the 20th century.
+In 2014, one of those dolls went on display at Brown v.
+Board of Education National Historical Park to commemorate the 60th anniversary of the U.S. Supreme Court decision.
 This is the doll's story.

-To mount their attack on the belief that African American children were different from white children and unworthy of sitting side by side with them in a classroom, Marshall and his legal team relied upon the work of a group of social scientists who had been studying the effect of segregation on black children.
+Marshall and his legal team relied upon the work of a group of social scientists.
+These scientists had been studying the effect of segregation on black children.
 In preparation for the Briggs v.
-Elliott case, the first of the five cases argued that would make their way to the US Supreme Court as Brown v.
-Board of Education, Marshall asked Kenneth and Mamie Clark, both of whom held doctorates in psychology, to repeat experiments with school children from Clarendon County, South Carolina they had conducted in New York City in the 1930s.
+Elliott case, Marshall asked Drs.
+Kenneth and Mamie Clark to repeat experiments with school children from Clarendon County, South Carolina.
+Both psychologists, Kenneth and Mamie had conducted studies in New York City in the 1930s.
 In the experiment, the Clarks handed black children four dolls.
-The dolls were identical except that two had a dark-colored skin and two had light-colored skin.
+The dolls were the same except two had a dark skin and two had light skin.
 The Clarks asked the children questions such as which dolls were "nice" and which were "bad" and "which doll is most like you?"

 The results showed the majority of black children preferred the white dolls to the black dolls.
 The children would say the black dolls were "bad" and the white dolls looked most like them.
 To the Clarks, these tests provided proof segregation gave African American children a sense of inferiority.
 That sense of inferiority would last the rest of their lives.